romnn/cookiecutter-go/docs/tutorial.rst

     $ invoke fix-token

+If you do not want to publish pre-built releases, remove the *Publish release* stage in ``.travis.yml``.

 .. [*] For private projects go to `travis-ci.com`_, for public ones go to `travis-ci.org`_ has been a thing.
        But afaik all projects should use `travis-ci.com`_ as of now.